An Overview of Elbow Bursitis

-What are the Symptoms of Elbow Bursitis (Olecranon)?
+What are the Symptoms of Elbow Bursitis?

 If you are suffering from olecranon bursitis you will usually be experiencing the following conditions:

 Swelling: A lump at the back of the elbow is usually the first sign of elbow bursitis.
-Once swelling is noticed it is advisable that you begin cold treatments to reduce swelling and inflammation and see you doctor to rule out infectious bursitis.
+Once swelling is noticed it is advisable that you begin cold treatments to reduce swelling and inflammation and see your doctor to rule out infectious bursitis.

-Redness, Warmth, and Tenderness: If there is a cut or scrap on the elbow near the bursa, bacteria may enter the bursa and cause it to become infected.
+Redness, Warmth, and Tenderness: If there is a cut or scrape on the elbow near the bursa, bacteria may enter the bursa and cause it to become infected.
 Signs of septic bursitis include redness, warmth, tenderness, and usually a fever.
 If you have these symptoms be sure to see a doctor promptly so he/she can prescribe antibiotics.

 Although you may experience bursitis without pain, elbow bursitis can cause pain at the tip of the elbow because the bursa pushes on nerve endings around the joint.
-Pain increase when bending and straightening the elbow or pushing directly on the bursa.
+Pain increases when bending and straightening the elbow or pushing directly on the bursa.

 As the bursa swells a visible bump becomes obvious at the tip of the elbow.
 Inside the elbow, the enlarged bursa decreases the space for the bone joints to move freely during flexion and extension.
 This limits the range of motion in the elbow and can prevent you from doing daily tasks easily.